The Surface of Mars

 NASA/Arizona State University/Getty Images

 We can see the polar regions from the Earth.
 Surrounded by vast dunes, the northern and southern polar ice caps seem to be made mostly of frozen carbon dioxide (dry ice) with some water ice.
+Like Earth, Mars has an axial tilt that causes it to experience seasons.
 The size of the polar ice caps varies with the season.
-In the summer, the carbon dioxide from the northern ice cap sublimes, revealing a sheet of water ice below.
+In the summer, the carbon dioxide from the northern ice cap sublimes, or turns directly from ice to steam, revealing a sheet of water ice below.
 In fact, the water ice in this northern region is the reason why NASA sent the Phoenix lander there.
-With the help of its robotic arm, the Phoenix has dug down to the frozen layer and examined soil samples to investigate its composition.
+With the help of its robotic arm, Phoenix dug down to the frozen layer and examined soil samples to investigate its composition.